LucaButtini/C-sharp/README.md

-My C sharp exercises from schoolù
+My C sharp exercises from school

 Here there are zip with the exercises and also the non zipped folder.
 To check the code click on the folder and select the Program.cs